-ECE 203 3 credits Methods of Teaching Art, Music, and Movement
+Methods of Teaching Art, Music, and Movement

 Students learn the art, music, and perceptual motor skills areas for children ages 3-7 years.
 Students develop a repertoire of activities and approaches in these areas, emphasizing the child's participation.
 Students learn techniques for teaching music, art, and movement through observation, lesson planning, and actual classroom teaching.
-Prerequisites or corequisites: PSY 201 and 6 credits of Fine Arts; passing score on all sections of PRAXIS I for BS students.
-Prerequisites or corequisites: PSY 201 and 3 credits of Fine Arts for AS students
+A virtual clinical experience from schools using "best practices" is required.
+Prerequisites or corequisites: For BS students - PSY 201 and 6 credits of Fine Arts; passing score on all sections of PRAXIS I: Reading, Mathematics and Writing (or relevant exemption test), and for students entering Fall 2007 and afterward, PRAXIS II.
+For AS Students - PSY 201, 3 credits of Fine Arts and, (for those entering Fall 2009 and after), a passing score on all sections of PRAXIS I: Reading, Mathematics, and Writing (or relevant exemption test).

-ECE 204 3 credits Integrated Methods: Language Arts, Social Studies, Science, and Math
+Integrated Methods: Language Arts, Social Studies, Science, and Math

 This course is an introduction to the language arts, social studies, science, and math programs suitable for use with children ages 2-7 years.
 The design of the course enables students to understand the importance of these curriculum areas in the child's overall development.
 The kinds of materials and activities to be included in the preschool curriculum are also studied.
-A ten (10) hour clinical experience in schools is required.
-Prerequisites: ECE 211 for AS students; ENG 111, MAT 201, and passing score on all sections of PRAXIS I for BS students
+A virtual clinical experience from schools using "best practices" is required.
+Prerequisites: For AS Students: ECE 211 and (for those entering Fall 2009 or after) a passing score on all sections of PRAXIS I: Reading, Mathematics, and Writing (or relevant exemption test).
+For BS Students -